poggiteam/FLI1_2021/scenic_analysis/output/README.md

 <li> auc_mtx.csv</li>
 </ul>

-auc_mtx.csv, is the only file used to make the supplementary figure 3.
+auc_mtx.csv, is the only file used for downstream seurat analysis.

 SCENIC output can also be downloaded here at https://zenodo.org/record/4114854/files/SCENIC_output.tar.gz?download=1